 - have satisfied and will continue to satisfy the continuing professional development requirements in all jurisdictions in which you practice your area of practice

-Prior to submitting your application, you must detail all your engineering experience in the Engineering Experience and Reference Validation form and have it validated by your professional references.
+- have completed the Engineering Experience and Reference Validation form and have it validated by your professional references.